 9. Go on a Food Tour in Milwaukee

 One of the best ways to mix learning and leisure in Milwaukee is to go on a food tour.
 On the tour, your guide will show you all the fun places to eat in Milwaukee, and top places to visit in Milwaukee for foodies.

 Whether your interest lies in the historical, the cultural, or even the architectural, Milwaukee has got you covered (and fed!).
 You’ll get to sample Polish, German and Italian cuisines, as well as locally brewed Wisconsin beer, while you learn the history of the city.

-Food tours can be taken in the Historic Third Ward neighborhood, Brady Street, Walker’s Point and Bay View areas, among others, and are for both sweet and savoury food lovers.
+Food tours can be taken in the Historic Third Ward neighborhood, Brady Street, Walker’s Point, and Bay View areas, among others, and are for both sweet and savory food lovers.

 Some food tours also offer secret dishes and destinations, to be revealed only once you’re on the tour, which adds a level of excitement and anticipation to the experience.

 Plus, if you’re looking for things to do in Milwaukee in October, or perhaps at Christmas time, you can choose to go on a seasonal food tour.

 Who doesn’t love getting cosy next to the fireplace with a hot drink in their very own cabin?
 You can find a wide variety of cabin rentals less than a couple of hours drive from downtown Milwaukee.

 Although this is one of the best things to do in Milwaukee year-round, it is one of my FAVORITE things to do in Milwaukee in October because it isn’t as busy, and the weather is cozy with a fire.

 I especially recommend getting a cabin on one of the best lakes in Wisconsin.